Click on map to view current activities.

 The following are the latest construction notices for the City of Monrovia:

-UPDATED: California Ave closed just south of Duarte Rd for second phase of construction of grade crossing improvements
+Myrtle Ave will be fully closed for four months, just north of Duarte Rd, for construction of grade crossing improvements.

-Long-term closures on Mountain Ave and Duarte Rd.
+Long-term periodic lane closures on Mountain Ave and Duarte Rd.

 Construction Activities within Railroad Corridor in Monrovia, CA

 Construction of Monrovia station parking facility taking place west of Primrose Ave and south of Pomona Ave.

 The Construction Authority emails construction e-notices to keep you updated on current activities.
 You must register to receive these notices.
 Click here to register today.

 Thank you for your patience and cooperation as we build this important project!

 Community Hotline: (626) 324-7098

 406 E. Huntington Drive, Suite 202, Monrovia, CA 91016